 Error.
 No location ID found.

-I’m not going to pretend that this was a process that I took seriously going into it, but after over 20 fruitless minutes I was getting flustered.
-So I did the only sensible thing: I asked the Major.
+I’m not going to pretend that this was a process that I took seriously going in, but after over 20 fruitless minutes I was getting flustered and was now determined to follow it through.
+So I did the only sensible thing I could think of: I asked the Major.